awwx/ar/readme.md

 To run:

+    racket arc.ss

+or

     mzscheme arc.ss

-or, if you have rlwrap:
+or, (if you have rlwrap):

+    rlwrap -q \" racket arc.ss

+or

     rlwrap -q \" mzscheme arc.ss

 Note that you don't use the "-f" option like you would with Arc 3.1.

-Tests can be run by using "--test-inline" or "--test-atend" command line arguments (though it's slow because the Arc compiler and Arc are loaded afresh for each test).
+Tests can be run by using "--test-inline" or "--test-atend" command line arguments.
+(Tests are slow because the Arc compiler and Arc are loaded afresh for each test).